 Figure 3.42: Sigmoid function to predict probability of class membership for two featues

-When you call the .fit method on a logistic regression model object in scikit-learn using the training data, as we have demonstrated several times, the parameters (intercept and coefficients) 𝜃0, 𝜃1, and 𝜃2 are estimated from this labeled training data.
+When you call the .fit method of a logistic regression model object in scikit-learn using the training data, as we have demonstrated several times, the parameters (intercept and coefficients) 𝜃0, 𝜃1, and 𝜃2 are estimated from this labeled training data.
 Effectively, scikit-learn figures out how to choose values for 𝜃0, 𝜃1, and 𝜃2, so that it would classify as many training data points correctly as possible.
 We'll gain some insight in to how this process works in the next chapter.

 When you call .predict, scikit-learn calculates predicted probabilities according to the fitted parameter values and the sigmoid equation.
-A given sample will then be classified as positive if p >= 0.5, and negative otherwise.
+A given sample will then be classified as positive if p ≥ 0.5, and negative otherwise.